AriaSalvatrice/AriaModules/README.md

 Lawyer's corner
 ---------------

 Yeah, the licensing rules are a bit complicated.
-If they cause licensing incompatibilities (besides the intended virality of the GPL) lemme know and we'll figure out something.
-Here goes the breakdown:
+But the big idea is pretty simple: my modules are GPL3, my logo is copyrighted, the rest is less restrictive.
+If there's licensing incompatibilities (besides the intended virality of the GPL) lemme know and we'll figure out something.

+Here goes the detailed breakdown:

 ### The output of my modules belongs to you